 Outstanding Achievement Award for Agriculture

-The EUCORD and Sierra Leone Brewery Limited Sorghum Supply Chain Development Project was recognized in 2011 by the Sierra Leone Chamber of Commerce, Industry and Agriculture.
+EUCORD and the Sierra Leone Brewery Limited Sorghum Supply Chain Development Project were recognized in 2011 by the Sierra Leone Chamber of Commerce, Industry and Agriculture.
 The ‘Outstanding Achievement Award for Agriculture’ was handed out by His Excellency Dr. Ernest Bai Koroma, President of the Republic of Sierra Leone.

 World Business Development Award

-The Heineken partnership received the 2010 World Business and Development Award because of its project with EUCORD in Sierra Leone.
-EUCORD assisted Heineken with the development of a sustainable local supply chain for Sierra Leone Breweries Ltd, the local subsidiary of Heineken in Sierra Leone, to help local sorghum farmers compete against imported grains.
+The Heineken partnership received the 2010 World Business and Development Award thanks to EUCORD’s work in Sierra Leone.
+EUCORD assisted Heineken with the development of a sustainable local supply chain for Sierra Leone Breweries Ltd, the local subsidiary, to help sorghum farmers compete against imported grains.
 The company has adopted an Africa-wide strategy to procure at least 60 percent of their raw materials locally.

 Doreen Mashler Award

-The EUCORD team was awarded the Doreen Mashler Award by ICRISAT in 2007 for contribution to the promotion of the fertilizer micro-dosing technology and warrantage in West Africa, specifically in Mali.
+The EUCORD team was awarded the Doreen Mashler Award by ICRISAT in 2007 for promoting fertilizer micro-dosing technology and warrantage in West Africa, specifically in Mali.